kuldeepdelhi/mernassignmentcloudesign/README.md

 • After refresh respective task should be in respective columns.

 my task-
-i use postmen as frontend .
-i write to two api create and update as your given task and api hit to postman url path of create api->localhost:3000/createform ->this url path hit to postman url path of update api->localhost:3000/updateform/:formid -> this url path hit to postman i design schema like-> const FormSchema=mongoose.Schema({
+i use npm init -g to generate package.json file. i use npm i mongoose to install mongoose package . i use npm i express to install express package. i use postmen as frontend . i write to two api create and update as your given task and api hit to postman url path of create api->localhost:3000/createform ->this url path hit to postman url path of update api->localhost:3000/updateform/621d4778f4cb2d887194cf2c -> this url path hit to postman i design schema like-> const FormSchema=mongoose.Schema({
     title:{type:String},